 NOTE The style attributes table makes it possible for fonts with many design axes to be defined as a single, multi-axis family, yet still have instances across all of those axes supported in older applications that may only recognize a limited set of axes of variation, or a limited number of values on an axis.
 The host platform, which must support the style attributes table, can translate instances in a multi-axis family into fewer instances in multiple families that older applications will recognize.

-As different variation instances of a font are selected, various items of data within a font must be adjusted accordingly.
-For example, a 'glyf' table can provide the default outline of a given glyph, but the outline would need to be adjusted in some manner to reflect different design variations.
+As different variation instances of a font are selected, various items of data within a font can be adjusted accordingly.
+For example, a 'glyf' table can provide the default outline of a given glyph, but the outline can be adjusted in some manner to reflect different design variations.
 Several other data items besides glyph outlines may also need similar adjustments, including font-wide metrics, CVT values, or anchor positions within glyph-positioning lookup tables.
 A variable font includes required and optional tables that describe how such items within the font change from default values to different values as needed for different design-variation instances.
 For example, while a 'glyf' table can provide default outlines for glyphs, a glyph variations ('gvar') table would provide corresponding data that describes how each glyph outline changes for different variation instances.

 A variable font has a default instance, with axis parameter values set to the defaults defined for each axis in the 'fvar' table.
 Several tables in the font provide default values for many different data items – such as positions of glyph outline points in the 'glyf' table, or a font-wide ascender distance in the OS/2 table.
 The default instance of a font uses the default values for such items without any adjustments, and the variation-specific tables are not needed.
 If the variation-specific tables – 'fvar', 'gvar', 'MVAR', etc. – were to be removed from the font or ignored, the remaining data would comprise a complete font for the default instance.